 First of all, don’t blindly pursue this one class just because it sounds generally interesting.
 (But generally, you should go for any class that catches your eye because we at Wes encourage exploration and going outside of your comfort zone.)
 If you spend all of your energy on this one super hard to get into class, you may miss out on a whole WesMaps of classes that are unexpectedly incredibly fun.
 So think about the reasons that make it sound interesting to you.
 Is it a field you would like to major in?
 Is it related to some experience in your past which you would like to find out more about?
 If you find your reason to commit your energy, tell it to the professor!
 Making it personal helps you stand out from all the people who are just waiting to get lucky.

 After you’ve done the first step, don’t forget FOLLOW UP with email.
 Professors are incredibly busy during this time and you can’t blame them for forgetting a few things here and there.
 You just have to make sure that they don’t forget you.
-Here is a really good post about how best to use email in Drop/Add to get into classes and the appropriate email etiquette.
+Here is a really good post by the Writing Workshop about how best to use email during Drop/Add to get into classes and the appropriate email etiquette.
 I will highlight this for you – be courteous but firm, and don’t spam.
 Nobody likes a spammer.

 When you’ve done the two things above, don’t forget to ATTEND EVERY CLASS!
 Simply by showing up and listening and participating and working for the class, you are demonstrating your commitment to the class (and let’s not forget that you can learn quite a lot even from 4 sessions), and trust me, the professors will take notice.
 You will automatically move up on the “waiting list”.
 And in some cases, the professor might just ignore the limit and admit you into the class even when there isn’t technically a seat available.
 (I should also reiterate that many professors have seen enough cases over the years so they may not be moved by you at all.)
 Or if it really comes down to it, you can also check with the professor whether you can audit the class.
 Auditing is quite a flexible and genius option, but not every professor allows it.
 Essentially, you and the professor can come up with your own arrangement, which usually involves you participating in class and do some work, and at the end of the semester if the professor is satisfied with your performance, they will place “Audited, without credit” on your transcript.
 It is completely up to the professor whether they will allow auditing, and it is up to you to think about whether it is worth the extra time commitment.

-The last thing you need to know: yes it sucks when all failed and you just can’t take the class you want, but don’t let it get to you.
+The last thing you need to know: yes, it sucks when all your methods fail and you just can’t take the class you want, but don’t let it get to you.
 You will soon learn that there is always a way at Wesleyan.
 The community is always here for you.